Paul Hammant's Blog: Legacy App Rejuvenation

 These days for Java solutions, your regular choice is Maven.
 Perhaps you’ll choose Gradle if you’re trying to push the bar a little, and go back down to “couldn’t be smaller” build scripts.

-“Foo”, like any of the buildable things that migrated out of ClearCase and into Perforce, had to look up it’s dependencies in the Service Locator.
+“Foo”, like any of the buildable things that migrated out of ClearCase and into Perforce, had to change look up its dependencies in the Service Locator.
+The “from” state was singletons.
+Specifically the singleton design pattern, and that has to be called out because Spring and Guice have a @singleton annontation and scope which is different and confuses the matter.
 That was the rule.
 It meant that there was a programmatic place that the old world and the new world could cooperate on for the sake of dependencies.
 The second place they must cooperate on was the binary repository (maven-like).

 Least depending, most depended on FIRST.

-As a general rule, things that were least-depending and most-depended-on were the best candidates to be teased out of the single source tree (spread over multiple branches).
+As a general rule, things that were least-depending and most-depended-on were the best candidates (a large graph of singletons) to be teased out of the single source tree (spread over multiple branches).
 Once one had been done, there was another logical candidate for most-depending and least-depended-on.
 Easily identifying which one that was made me help kick-off the Google Singleton Detector to visualize the entanglement for future projects.

 In 2008, I wrote about the methodical ‘Dependency Injection via Service Locator, with least depending and most depended on first’ way for InfoQ e-zine: Drinking your Guice too quickly.
 See that article for pretty pics of entanglement.
 Indeed, it was writeup of this bank’s project.
 [Update] Since then, I’ve rewritten the same article (fixing issues, making it clearer).